Academically exceptional students who have already been accepted to Wilkes University are invited to apply to the Honors Program.

 Such skills advance:

-- intellectual, personal and professional development;
+- intellectual, personal and professional development

-- contributions to the campus community; and
+- contributions to the campus community

-- post-graduate success, whether through employment or continued education.
+- post-graduate success, whether through employment or continued education